apiel/zicBox/NOTE.md

 - TODO workspsace folder...

 - TODO getData and data, instead to use enum, use struct array
+- IDEA data function instead to call it using an index, maybe we could get a pointer to the data function!

 - TODO should we merge sequencer and serializeTrack?